ROSE-Pool-Operator/ROSE-Pool-Operator/README.md

 # ROSE Pool by White Rose Staking

 In this project we are hosting a staking pool for cardano network.
-We are aware our node performance hasn't kicked off yet but we believe in $ADA and like to support the decentralization
+We are aware our node performance hasn't kicked off yet but we believe in ₳D₳ and like to support the decentralization

 If you share the mantra "Not your keys - Not your coins" please search for ROSE and delegate to our staking pool.